 On this page you will find highlights from some of our recent conferences.
 For those of you who were at any of them, it will bring back some great memories.
-If you haven’t been yet, you’ll see why it’s a good idea to plan now to be at the 2017 conference in Atlanta March 19–21.
+If you haven’t been yet, you’ll see why it’s a good idea to plan now to be at the 2018 conference in Israel March 11–15.

 2016: San Diego

 Another record-breaking conference, #JFN2016 included plenary presentations from Israel Story, Jake Porway, and Randi Zuckerberg.

 2015: Tel Aviv